NamohS/arrays/README.md

 After the for loop is finished, the if statement is used to check if the count variable is greater than 0.
 If the count variable is greater than 0, the program prints the positions of the number in the array.
 Otherwise, the program prints a message saying that the number was not found.

-output of the program can be shown as:
+Output of the program can be shown as:

 <div align="left">
   <img src="expar02.jpg" width="17.5%" height="17.6%"/>